mg/ngPagemenu/README.md

 The *pageitems* attribute accepts two parameters, *selector* and *topmargin*.
 The *selector* specifies the class used to query the DOM for menu items.
 The *topmargin* specifies a scrolling offset that is useful if you contain a static header and don't want your items to be under that static header when you click on the menu to scroll to them.

 ##The pageitems thing generates a list but the pagemenu can be a tree.
 How does that work?
 The list is mapped to a tree using the following heuristic.
 A type is generated for the item based on the tag name and classes.
 The type is compared to the previous item's type.
 If they are equal this new item is a sibling of the previous item.
 Otherwise we traverse a stack of parents.
 If a matching type is found the stack is popped to that level and the new item becomes a sibling at that level.
 If no parent is found the stack is pushed and the new item becomes a child of the last item.
-Simples!

 For a more visual demonstration, consider the following list of items: